-- AIG Life monitors market risk via reviewing the regular management information at the AIG Life Investment Committee which meets at least quarterly and oversees the investment activity within the Investment mandate and investment strategy as approved by the Board. - The investment managers provide a quarterly overview of the economic markets and performance of the assets held. - Where possible, assets of a similar duration to the liabilities are held to mitigate interest rate risk. - Interest rate hedging is also used to manage interest rate risk. - Stress and scenario testing is carried out as part of the ORSA process.
+- AIG Life monitors market risk via reviewing the regular management information at the AIG Life Investment Committee which meets at least quarterly and oversees the investment activity within the Investment mandate and investment strategy as approved by the Board. - The investment managers provide a quarterly overview of the economic markets and performance of the assets held. - Where possible, assets of a similar duration to the liabilities are held to mitigate interest rate risk. - Stress and scenario testing is carried out as part of the ORSA process.